davidmcclure/hilt-2016/course/neatline.md

 1. Right click on the folder and click on **Get Info**.
 In the "Name and Extension" input, change `omeka-2.4.1` to just plain `omeka`.
 This isn't required, but it will make the URLs in your development environment a bit less cluttered.

+**WINDOWS**

+1. Find the omeka-2.4.1.zip file in the `Downloads` directory and double click to open it.
+Select the `omeka-2.4.1` directory inside of it, and copy it with Control+C.

+1. In the file browser, go to `C:\MAMP\htdocs`.
+Paste in the Omeka folder with Control+V.

+1. Right click on the new `omeka-2.4.1` folder and rename it to `omeka`.

+---

-1. Open up a browser and go to `http://localhost:8888/MAMP`, the configuration home page for MAMP.
+1. Open up a browser and go to `http://localhost:8888/MAMP` (on Windows - http://localhost/MAMP), the configuration home page for MAMP.
 At the top of the screen, select **Tools > phpMyAdmin**. phpMyAdmin is a configuraton interface for the MySQL database that will store the data that gets added to the Omeka site.

 1. First, we need to create a new database.
 Click on the **Databases** tab at the top of the screen, and find the **Create Database** input.
-Type omeka, and then hit **Create**.
+Type `omeka`, and then hit **Create**.

 1. Next, we'll create a user than can connect to the database.
 Click on the **Users** tab along the top, and then click the **Add user** link at the bottom.

 1. Type a name into the **User name** field.
 This can be anything you like - in development, I just use `omeka`, which is easy to remember.

-1. Click on the dropdown next to "Host" and select "Local."
+1. Click on the dropdown next to **Host** and select **Local**.

 1. Type a password into the "Password" field.
 On a production server, this should be a strong, secure password.
 But, in development I just use `omeka` again.